c-s-cook/CAD0321/README.md

 2. X  Set up continuous integration and delivery

 **Implement backend services**
-1. ?
-Create cloud functions to manage dealers and reviews
+1. X  Create cloud functions to manage dealers and reviews
 2. X  Create Django models and views to manage car model and car make
 3. Create Django proxy services and views to integrate dealers, reviews, and cars together https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-CD0321EN-SkillsNetwork/labs/module_3_backend_services/3-instructional-labs-theia-django-proxy.md.html

 **Add dynamic pages with Django templates**
-1. Create a page that shows all the dealers
+1. X Create a page that shows all the dealers
-2. Create a page that show reviews for a selected dealer
+2. X Create a page that show reviews for a selected dealer
-3. Create a page that let's the end user add a review for a selected dealer
+3. X Create a page that let's the end user add a review for a selected dealer

 **Containerize your application**
-1. Add deployment artifacts to your application https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-CD0321EN-SkillsNetwork/labs/module_5_containerize/1-instructional-labs-theia-containerize.md.html
+1. X Add deployment artifacts to your application https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-CD0321EN-SkillsNetwork/labs/module_5_containerize/1-instructional-labs-theia-containerize.md.html
 2. Deploy your application